kohlerjp/line_server/README.md

 location and read distance are found, we can perform a read and count to the requested line.

 On my first iteration of the project, I was using a percentage of the file for block size rather than the square root.
 I liked this solution since it would allow for a constant amount of memory to be used when storing the indexes, and each block's read time would only be a small percent of the total size.
-Of course, the block scan time would still grow linearly with this size of the file.
+Of course, the block scan time would still grow linearly with the size of the file.
 I figured this wouldn't be a big deal since I would use a very small percent, and I could always tweak the configuration.
 Unfortunately, the scan time grew too fast as the files grew larger.

 I then decided to sacrafice some memory in return for faster lookups.
 By using the square root of the file size, we could ensure the